Abstract.

 both the health and future prosperity of India.
 There were

-an estimated 2.5 million premature deaths caused by air pollution
+an estimated 2.5 million premature deaths caused by air

-in increased health care and lost productivity.
+of dollars in increased health care and lost productivity.

-At a time when India is trying hard to increase tourism, the
+At a time when India is trying hard to increase tourism,

-streets of Delhi and even "the Garden City" of Bangalore,
+the streets of Delhi and even "the Garden City" of Bangalore,

 can only be walked with a handkerchief held up to your streaming